Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 policy to provide kms:DescrlbeKey, kms:ReEncrypt kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
 Create a copy of the AMI. and specify the CMK.
 Modify the permissions on the copied AMI to make it public.
 - [ ] In the account where the AMI was created, modify the key policy of the AWS managed key to provide kms:DescnbeKey. kms:ReEncrypt kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
 Modify the AMI permissions to specify the AWS account numbers that the AMI will be shared with.

-### A SysOps administrator is provisioning an Amazon Elastic File System (Amazon EFS) file system to provide shared storage across multiple Amazon EC2 instances The instances all exist in the same VPC across multiple Availability Zones.
-There are two instances In each Availability Zone.
-The SysOps administrator must make the file system accessible to each instance with the lowest possible latency.
-Which solution will meet these requirements?
+### A company has an application that uses an Amazon Elastic File System (Amazon EFS) file system.
+A recent incident that involved an application logic error corrupted several files.
+The company wants to improve its ability to back up and recover the EFS file system.
+The company must be able to recover individual files rapidly.Which solution meets these requirements MOST cost-effectively?

-- [ ] Create a mount target for the EFS file system in the VPC.
-Use the mount target to mount the file system on each of the instances.
+- [ ] Configure Amazon Data Lifecycle Manager (Amazon DLM) to archive a copy of the data to an Amazon S3 Glacier vault.
+Use S3 Glacier retrieval requests to retrieve individual files.
-- [ ] Create a mount target for the EFS file system in one Availability Zone of the VPC.
-Use the mount target to mount the file system on the instances in that Availability Zone.
-Share the directory with the other instances.
+- [ ] Create a second EFS file system in another AWS Region.
+Configure AWS DataSync to copy the data to the backup file system.
+Recover files by copying them from the backup EFS file system.
-- [ ] Create a mount target for each instance.
-Use each mount target to mount the EFS file system on each respective instance.
+- [ ] Enable AWS Backup in Amazon EFS to back up the file system to an Amazon S3 Glacier vault.
+Use S3 Glacier retrieval requests to retrieve individual files.
-- [x] Create a mount target in each Availability Zone of the VPC Use the mount target to mount the EFS file system on the Instances in the respective Availability Zone.
+- [x] Enable AWS Backup in Amazon EFS to back up the file system to a backup vault.
+Use a partial restore job to retrieve individual files.

 ### A SysOps administrator Is troubleshooting an AWS Cloud Formation template whereby multiple Amazon EC2 instances are being created.
 The template is working In `us-east-1`. but it is failing.
 In us-west-2 with the error code: `AMI [ami-12345678] does not exist`.
 How should the administrator ensure that the AWS Cloud Formation template is working in every region?